City of Elk Grove Responds to California Attorney General’s Allegations of Housing Discrimination

 What are density bonuses, concessions, and incentives under State Housing Laws?

 Under state law (Gov. Code, section 65915), qualifying affordable housing projects may seek a density bonus to increase the maximum allowed density for the housing project.
 A request for density bonus has been submitted by the Project applicant here to increase the density of the Project to 67 units.
 Under the same state law, a qualifying housing applicant may seek concessions or incentives relieving the Project applicant of certain development standards in order to encourage affordable housing units.
-The City is generally required to approve such incentives unless certain findings can be made by the City supporting the disapproval.
 As noted above, the Project applicant is seeking relief from the City’s zoning code to allow both office and residential use on the ground floor.

 What is permanent supportive housing?